Different-Types-of-Butterflies

 Male cairns birdwings have brightly colored wings that add to the green color.
 Female species are more significant than males but do not contain many colors.
 This particular butterfly is widespread in Australia and has earned the title of “the giant butterfly” on the entire continent.

-One of the most exquisite animals on Earth is the butterfly.
-Unfortunately, they are becoming less common due to habitat degradation, collector hunting, the expansion of other exotic species, and the impact of chemicals.
-Many nations are working on conservation initiatives, but we must all do our share to ensure that we contribute.
-Learn how you can help the next time a rare breed needs saving.
+Butterflies are among the most exquisite creatures on Earth.
+Unfortunately, their populations are declining due to habitat loss, hunting, the spread of invasive species, and pesticide use.
+Conservation efforts are underway worldwide, but we all need to do our part in protecting these beautiful insects.
+Learn how you can help the next time a rare species needs saving.
 We are all blessed by the presence of such beauty; let us not ignore it to extinction.

 Hello, I am Mac Jiraiya and I'm currently posting articles for you.
 I have life experience in giving insects what they need and what is good for them.